On Being Expelled from Peterson Academy – Part 2

 Five.

-At least two others that we know of were also deplatformed at this time.
+At least two others that we know of were also deplatformed around this time.

 Seven.